yezhuoyang/QCsimulator/README.md

 - [ ] Write test code that compare all single gate with qiskit
 - [ ] Writes test code that compare the running speed and storage requirement between cuircuit computation with qiskit.
+- [ ] Using circuit Identity to test circuit calculation.

 # Using Cudu and GPU to accelerate simulation